frontarm/navi/site/src/pages/tutorial.md

 })
 ```

-There are three types of templates: page templates, redirect templates, and junction templates.
-And these templates do pretty much what you'd expect:
+There are three types of templates:

 - **Page templates** define the pages that users can visit.
 - **Redirect templates** specify redirects between URLs.
-- **Junction templates** map URL path segments to pages, redirects, and/or *more junctions*.
+- **Junction templates** map URL parts to pages, redirects, and/or more junctions.

 ### Let's add a template

-At the root of every app, you'll need a junction template that maps your app's URLs to templates.
+At the root of every app, you'll need a `JunctionTemplate` that maps URLs to content.
 So let's add one.

-You'll want to add it to `App.js`; the root React component lives there, so it makes sense that the root junction template will too.
+You'll want to add it to `App.js`; the root React component lives there, so it makes sense that the root `JunctionTemplate` will too.

 ```js
 export const AppJunctionTemplate = createJunctionTemplate({